liudonghua123/regshot/files/ReadMe.txt

 winzip started".
 The comment will only be saved into the comparison log files not into "hive" files

 (6) Click the "Compare" button
+It pops up a menu which contains several items:
+ (A) "Compare", to compare both snapshots only and no comparison log will be created.
+ (B) "Compare and Output", to compare both snapshots and create a comparison log.
+ (C) "Output", to create a comparison log.
+ (D) "Clear", to remove the comparison result from memory.
+ (E) "Info", to display some statistics of the comparison result.
-Regshot will do the comparison job now (auto detect which shot is newer), when it is finished, Regshot will automatically load the comparison log as you defined above, the log files are saved  in the directory where "Output path" is defined, default is your Windows Temp Path, it was named as the "comment" you input, if the "comment field" is empty or invalid, the log will be name as "~resxxxx.txt" or "~resxxxx.htm" where "xxxx" is 0000-9999.
+When creating a comparison log Regshot will automatically load it, the log files are saved in the directory where "Output path" is defined, default is your Windows Temp Path, It will be named as the "comment" you entered, if the "comment field" is empty or invalid, the log will be name as "~res_xxxx.txt" or "~res_xxxx.htm" where "xxxx" is 0000-9999.

-(7) Click the "Clear" button
+(7) Click the "Clear all" button
-The two snapshots (or separately) previous made will be cleared and you can begin a new job.
+The snapshots and comparison result will be cleared and you can begin a new job.
 Note: "Clear" does not erase the log files!

 (8) To quit Regshot, just click the "Quit" button